For an overview agenda pdf, please click here.

 Presenter:

-– Caroline Marschner, Extension Associate, Soil and Crop Sciences, Cornell University
+– Alex Yore, Extension Associate, School of Integrative Plant Science, Soil and Crop Sciences Section, Cornell University

 Session 5